 · I like how you really looked at that word and figured it out

 · That was a tricky word, great job sounding it out

 · Great job talking like ____ (the character)

 A Token Board is a visual way to provide praise and encouragement.
 As I say in my blogpost, Token Board Basics:

-Most kids have intrinsic or internal motivation to complete their work.
-However, many kids have lower intrinsic or motivation…we need to find an extrinsic or external form of motivation.
+Most kids have intrinsic, or internal motivation, to complete their work.
+However, many kids have lower intrinsic motivation…we need to find an extrinsic or external form of motivation.
 Studies show that positive behavior supports, which reward kids for doing what is expected, works far better than punishment such as threatening to take away a toy or privilege.
 Tapping into what motivates your child and giving them something--a token--which represents success, is why token boards work.

 You can download and create your own board here and learn more about them here.
-Use tokens with some of your praise statements.
+Use tokens with some of your praise statements (refer to the lists above.)
 If verbal praise is distracting, then silently give your child a token or keep the praise simple with saying something like, “nice job” or “very good.”